-Issues happen.
-As any project proceeds, questions and problems arise, and if the course or outcome of the project hangs in the balance, then an "issue" is born.
-Looking at this definition, it appears as if project issues and risks are one and the same.
-Although the distinctions may be subtle in nature, issues differ from risks in terms of predictability and management approach.
+Looking at this initial definition, it appears as if project issues and risks are one and the same.
+Although the distinctions may subtle, issues differ from risks in terms of predictability and management approach.
 The fact that issues will arise is predictable, but the specific substance of any given issue is not.
 Risks are predictable circumstances, those which should be identified before a project begins.

 Just because you can't predict issues, doesn't mean you shouldn't be prepared to handle issues once they arrive.
-Every project should begin with a defined process for issues management.
-An effective issues management process should cover the following bases:
+Every project should begin with a defined process for issues management, applied and document as part of the project governance phase and executed as part of project oversight.
+At a minimum, effective issues management practices will cover the following process elements:

 Once an issue is raised and documented, resource assignments must be made.
 Depending on the nature of the issue, any project team member or resource may be involved.
 For example, an unexpected bug in a piece of software will likely be assigned to a technical team member, who may be called upon to resolve the problem, or who may have to track the problem with a vendor.
 On the other hand, an issue of an administrative nature (i.e. the lack of available facilities for staging new equipment) may be assigned to a facilities manager, who may otherwise have limited involvement in other aspects of the project.

 Since most issues must be resolved quickly, with little fanfare, it is important to assign issues to those who can hit the ground running whenever possible.